AviatrixSystems/Docs/HowTos/EncrOverExpRoute.rst

 AWS Direct Connect and Azure ExpressRoute provides a private routed circuit to AWS VPC and Azure VNet.

-Avitrix site2cloud feature provides encryption over Direct Connect or ExpressRoute.
+Aviatrix site2cloud feature provides encryption over Direct Connect or ExpressRoute.
 This document describes how to implement the feature over Express Route.
 The same method applies to AWS.